Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

     - set --> syscall to put the thread in waiting, call `futex` with `FUTEX_WAIT` flag
   - remember that the check and set is done in an atomic operation (depends on the platform)

-This functionality is implemented like
+This functionality is implemented like this:

 ```C
 void futex_based_lock(int *mutex) {